 Parkinson Society Southwestern Ontario

 Save the Date - The Fall Parkinson's Regional Conference takes place October 29, 2014 at St. George Banquet Hall in Waterloo.
 The conference is designed to give information and support to people living and working with Parkinson's.
 Our professional speakers are dedicated to helping people live better with Parkinson's.
-Check the website on August 15, 2014 to register.
+For more information or to register, click here.

 Were you unable to participate in a conference or webinar?
 Good news - we have material from past conferences and webinars.
 To find out more, click here.